fly-studio/mysql-es/README.md

 - If a column had be added / droped / modified, cannot synchronize.

-- If you modify the settings of tables or relations, cannot synchronize
+- If the settings of tables or relations had be modified, cannot synchronize

 ## Todo

 We will Support these features like:

-- Alter Table's column (ADD / DROP / MODIFY)
+- Synchronize when Alter table's column (`ADD` / `DROP` / `MODIFY`)
-- Modify the primary key
+- Synchronize when the primary key modified
-- Modify the relation's primary key
+- Synchronize when the relation's primary key modified
+- Synchronize the *Partial* columns that you want.
-- Column alias
+- Column *alias*

 ## Copyright and License